 Are You Doing This for the Right Reasons?

 Ensure your reason for moving in with your partner has got nothing to do with feeling pressurized or wanting to save on rent!
 If that’s the case, you need to rethink your decision.
 Rushing things and living with your partner for the wrong reasons can prove to wreak havoc on your relationship.

 As yourself, if you make a robust problem-solving team, and if you bring any diverse skills or assessment abilities to the table.
 You should be genuinely excited to take this step and be confident of your compatibility.
 It’s easy to give in to external pressures when you see other couples moving in together or looking at it as a financially viable decision.
 But ultimately, what matters is if you see a future with them, and the channels of communication regarding your needs and expectations and completely open from both ends.

 Do You Respect Each Other’s Personal Space?

 Living by yourself gives you the liberty of having friends over or just enjoying some solitary time, whenever you want.
-However, when you start living with your partner, you have to factor them in these choices/plans.
+However, when you start living with your partner, you have to factor them into these choices/plans.
 So before living with your partner, you should know your partner’s needs for space and solitude.
 Have an honest discussion and try to find out if your partner is comfortable with having guests and get-togethers at home.
 For example, what is their take on family members dropping by unannounced?
-Do they need alone-time once in a while?
+Do they need alone time once in a while?
 Once you have these ideas clear in your head, you can work out how to respect each other’s needs.

 What Is Your Take On Finance Management?